Measures for a Multidimensional Multiverse: The Phenomenology of the Measures

 \subsubsection{The case $p=1$}

 Finally we consider the case $p=1$, which covers universes with one fewer large dimension than our own.
-Figures \ref{fig-p2q2PlotITLA}-\ref{fig-p2q2PlotVTLA} show typical probability distributions in the case $p=1$ for different values of the timescales $t_{obs}, t_c, t_\Lambda$.
-We see that in all the Regions $I--V$, the probability distribution is constant over $\log t_c$.
+In all the Regions $I--V$, the probability distribution is constant over $\log t_c$.
 In Regions $I--III$ and Region V, the probability decreases with $\log t_\Lambda$, whereas in Region $IV$ the probability increases with $\log t_\Lambda$ to reach a local maximum at some large value of $\log t_\Lambda$ at the upper limit of its range, such that $t_\Lambda < t_{obs}$.

 We can now draw the force diagram for the probability distribution over $\log t_c$ and $\log t_\Lambda$ for fixed $t_{obs}$.
 We see that for any fixed $t_{obs}$, there is a runaway of the probability distribution towards small values of $\log t_\Lambda$ in Regions I, II, III, and V. In Region IV, the probability distribution increases with increasing $\log t_\Lambda$ towards a local maximum near the top of the range of $t_\Lambda$, when $t_\Lambda < t_{obs}$ and $t_\Lambda \lll t_c$.
 This situation is more complicated than in the cases $p\geq 2$, as we cannot make any definitive statements about coincidences of the timescales without more detailed calculations and better knowledge of prior probabilities.